pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

 AWS Software Setup
 ------------------

 Now we have our server up and running.
+As a review:

+* We created our own server using Amazon's "EC2" cloud service.
+There are other companies that also do cloud computing, like Microsoft.
+Eventually we'll use the "S3" service from Amazon as well.
+* Our server is running the "Ubuntu" operating system.
+Ubuntu is a name-brand version of a operating system called "Linux".
+Basically, Ubuntu is Linux with a bunch of stuff added on to it, making it easy to use.
+* Linux is based off another operating system called UNIX.
+So is the operating system for the Mac.
+The commands we type at the terminal are all very similar between the types of operating systems.
+Windows isn't based on UNIX and is a bit different.

 We also know our way around the command prompt.
-Let's set up our web server.
+Let's use this knowledge to set up our web server.

 Adding the Deploy Script
 ^^^^^^^^^^^^^^^^^^^^^^^^